-Avoiding impacts from at-sea training and testing activities on the marine environment is an important goal for the military.
-In its commitment to environmental protection, and in compliance with existing laws, permits, and authorizations, the military follows strict guidelines and employs measures to reduce potential effects on marine species while training and testing.
-The measures listed in this fact sheet include some, but not all, existing at-sea mitigation measures.
+Avoiding impacts from training and testing on the marine environment is important to the military.
+The military follows strict guidelines and employs measures to reduce potential effects on marine species while training and testing.
+The measures listed in this fact sheet include some, but not all, of the existing at-sea mitigation measures.